 Now I’m not saying scans aren’t helpful.
 In certain situations, they can give important clinical information that assists in guiding treatment.
 However, they do not tell the whole story and won’t necessarily change the treatment you will receive.
 If you have had a scan make sure you speak with a health professional that can appropriately interpret the scan and report and then take the time to work with you to explain what is happening.

 Not sure if you need a scan or not?
-Our physiotherapists can help you make that decision!
-Call us on 07 3706 3407 or email firstname.lastname@example.org to make a booking to suit you
+Our Tarragindi physiotherapists can help you make that decision!
+Jump over to our Bookings Page, call us on 07 3706 3407 or email email@example.com to make a booking to suit you